-10. Choose View>Extras>Hide Frame Edges.
+8. Click away from the text frame to deselect all objects, then choose View>Extras>Hide Frame Edges.

 This command turns off the blue borders that surround every frame.
 Frame edges can be very valuable when you're working with some objects, but they can be distracting in other cases.
 Always remember that you can toggle the frame edges on and off in the View>Extras submenu.